cmaloney/dcos-docs/_pages/usage/services/cassandra.md

 ### Backup

-You can take a complete snapshot of your DC/OS Cassandra ring and upload the artifacts to S3.
+You can take a complete snapshot of your DCOS Cassandra ring and upload the artifacts to S3 or to Azure.

+#### S3 Backaup

-To perform a backup, enter the following command on the DC/OS CLI:
+To perform a backup to S3, enter the following command on the DC/OS CLI:

     $ dcos cassandra --name=<service-name> backup start
         --backup_name=<backup-name>